arkency/posts/posts/2023-01-20-offload-writes-with-a-read-model.md

 ---
 created_at: 2023-02-06 12:56:50 +0100
 author: Piotr Jurewicz
-tags: []
+tags: ['read model', 'cqrs', 'commands']
 publish: false
 ---

 # Offloading write side with a read model

-Imagine following business requirement:
+Imagine the following business requirement:

 *All the products should be reserved for a customer on order submission.
-Simply adding items to the cart does not guarantee products availability.
+Simply adding items to the cart does not guarantee product availability.
-However, the customer should not be able to add to the cart a product which is already not available.*
+However, the customer should not be able to add a product that is already unavailable.*

 <!-- more -->

 Actually, it is not any fancy requirement.
-I used to work on ecommmerce project with such feature.
+I used to work on e-commmerce project with such a feature.
-When I was diving deeper into DDD, I started to think how to meet this requirement in a proper way.
+When diving deeper into DDD, I started thinking about how to properly meet this requirement.

-At first, the rule *"the customer should not be able to add to the cart a product which is already out of stock"* sound like an intuitive invariant to me.
+At first, the rule *"the customer should not be able to add to the cart a product which is already out of stock"* sounded like an intuitive invariant to me.
 I have even implemented a `Inventory::CheckAvailability` command which was invoked on `Inventory::InventoryEntry` aggregate.
 ```ruby
 def check_availability!(desired_quantity)